top of page

 FISCAL YEAR

-The fiscal year shall begin July 1, and shall end June 30.
+The fiscal year will begin January 1 and will end December 31.

 ARTICLE 10